 SiT staff are responsible for admission and general study counseling as well as helping you get started with your studies at NMBU.
-The SiT office is located on the first floor of the Clock Building, pictured below, and can be found on MazeMap, either on the net or application.
+The SiT office is located on the first floor of the Clock Building, pictured below, and can be found on MazeMap,

-Study Advisors at the Faculty
+Faculty Study Advisors

 Each academic program has at least one study advisor.
 The study advisors can assist with specific questions regarding education plans, compulsory and elective courses, prerequisites, and much more.
-Find out how to contact a study advisor.